wittfabian/djangae/README.md

     }
 ```

-See the Google documentation for more information on [connecting to Cloud SQL](URL_HERE).
+See the Google documentation for more information on connecting to Cloud SQL [via the MySQL client](https://developers.google.com/cloud-sql/docs/mysql-client) and [from external applications](https://developers.google.com/cloud-sql/docs/external).